tlswg/tls13-spec/draft-ietf-tls-tls13.md

 the initial handshake (see {{NewSessionTicket}}).
 The client can then use that PSK identity in future handshakes to negotiate use of the PSK.
-If the server accepts it, then the security context of the new connection is tied to the original connection.
+If the server accepts it, then the security context of the new connection is tied to the original connection and the key derived from the initial handshake is used to bootstrap the cryptographic state instead of a full hanshake.
 In TLS 1.2 and below, this functionality was provided by "session IDs" and "session tickets" {{RFC5077}}.
 Both mechanisms are obsoleted in TLS 1.3.

-PSKs can be used with (EC)DHE exchange in order to provide forward secrecy in combination with shared keys, or can be used alone, at the cost of losing forward secrecy.
+PSKs can be used with (EC)DHE key exchange in order to provide forward secrecy in combination with shared keys, or can be used alone, at the cost of losing forward secrecy.